Competition Rules

 Presentation – Prints:

-- Prints must be placed into a cardboard mount.
+1. Prints must be placed into a card mount.

 The mount outside dimensions must be maximum 400 x 300mm and be white/off-white or black only.
 Square images are acceptable as long as the maximum mount does not exceed the 300mm dimension above (eg. 400 x 400mm is not acceptable).